Voiceover Resources: Articles & Posts

 Nothing remains in a static state.
 Clients who have relied upon us for years may suddenly "go in a different direction..."
 VO Agencies may fold or retool.
 The tone of advertisements may shift.
 It's possible to suddenly look up and realize that our approaches are no longer viable.
 How do we address that?
 It may be as simple as failing.

-Weekly VO Workflow: A Bit About Budgeting
+Running Your VO Studio: A Bit About Budgeting

 Everyone loves to get out ahead of the competition, which has led to a cascade of "special early-bird savings" emails.
 It's easy to get overwhelmed and excited in equal measure.
 Although it may be cool to get an amazing deal on a new microphone, will that really help your VO business in the long run?